-One glimpse of the Times Square and you know you have landed in what’s also known as the advertising mecca.
-Located at the intersection of the Broadway and the Seventh avenue, it has been known to take brands to new heights, both literally and metaphorically.
+One glimpse of the Times Square and you know you have landed in what’s also known as the advertising Mecca.
+Located at the intersection of Broadway and Seventh avenue, it has been known to take brands to new heights, both literally and metaphorically.
 Of course, such highs don’t come cheap, and that makes its billboards the most expensive ones in the entire world.
 The flashy neon billboards cost as high as 4 million dollars for a year, generating in excess of 60 million dollars in revenue.
-And has been highly regarded by brands and advertisers for decades.
+These have been highly regarded by brands and advertisers for decades.
 A colossal accumulation of handcrafted neon signs, computer controlled LEDs and giant video screens; Times Square has also exhibited minor works of commercial art lately, with the steam (much like smoke) emitting Camel cigarette sign and the bubble spouting Super-Suds detergent ad making the cut.

 Digital vs mainline is certainly one of the hotter boardroom topics when it comes to marketing, and it all boils down to a marketer’s objectives and his ingenuity in allocating marketing budgets.
-Now let’s delve deeper, one thing at at time.
+Now let’s delve deeper, one thing at a time.

 Let’s imagine a situation where you run out of recharge while you are in a market and have no access to mobile internet.
-Now what’ll be your first reaction: naturally enough, you’re going to look around in the market eagerly for a banner of your network provider atop the shops in your vicinity.
-This is one of the situations where your eyeballs make an attempt to reach out to the marketer’s signage rather than the other way round.
+Now what’ll be your first reaction: naturally enough, you’re going to look around the market eagerly for a banner of your network provider atop the shops in your vicinity.
+This is one of those situations where your eyeballs make an attempt to reach out to the marketer’s signage rather than the other way round.
 Similarly, in a real life example, the hotel chain Red Roof Inn and 360i ran a location-based mobile search campaign which targeted people stranded at the airport due to canceled flights with a direct headline ‘Stranded at the airport?’ resulting in a 60 percent increase in last minute bookings.

 As you can see, it’s the clever placement of the ad on the right medium that led to direct sales in both the situations above.
 No amount of the mobile network provider’s web banners or high budget Red Roof Inn’s TVCs could have translated into the same result.
 We can also infer again that the purpose plays a big role in determining the media spends of a brand, particularly when the task at hand is generating sales or converting leads.